 - Practice ethical decision making informed by Ignatian values.

-- Model professional communication in scholarly and professional settings.
+- Model professional communication in scholarly and professional studies.

 - Apply reflective practices as a means for professional and personal growth.

-- Model the ability to effectively lead within complex and diverse societies.
+- Demonstrate the capacity for effective leadership within complex and diverse societies

 - Produce original scholarly research informed by leadership theory and social science methodology to improve practice.